Dzionys/Video-trasncoder/README.md

   - python (used version 3.6.7 should work with 2.7.*)
   - nginx VOD module

-You need to compile ffmpeg with: NASM, Yasm, libx264, libx265 and libfdk-acc in order to be able to use ACC audio encoder.
+You need to compile ffmpeg with: libx264, libx265 and libfdk-acc in order to be able to use ACC audio encoder.
 Full guide for all platforms: http://trac.ffmpeg.org/wiki/CompilationGuide

 Your browser must support HTML5 Sever-Sent-Events.